nimbella/docs/apache-based/actions.md

 ### List actions

-List all the actions that you have created with the following commnand:
+List all the actions that you have created with the following command:

 ```
 nim action list